micahjon/rhf-conditional-logic/README.md

 }
 ```

+_Curious about the backstory of this library?
+Check out my article on [Type-Safe Conditional Logic in React Hook Forms + Zod](https://micahjon.com/2023/form-validation-with-zod/)._

 ## Future improvements

-Update `useCondition` signature to allow for single field (instead of array).
-Maybe add FormContext awareness so we only have one param?
+- Update `useCondition()` signature to allow for single field (instead of array).
+- Update `useCondition()` to use `useFormContext()` and allow for optionally passing fewer parameters to it.